firebud2/staff-docs/teams-and-roles.md

     their direct manager in management of the team.

 - **Administration Team**
-    - **Systems Administrator**, responsible for the architecture and operation of our software stacks.
+    - **Systems Administrator**, responsible for systems architecture and operation project-wide.
     - **Network Administrator**, responsible for maintaining computer infrastructures with emphasis on networking.
     - **Database Administrator**, responsible for the environmental